-Note: Weyerhaeuser evaluated the studies referenced in the ACGIH[®] TLV[®] Documentation for Wood Dust and others which included potential allergenic references for wood species which may cause skin or respiratory sensitization.
+Note: Weyerhaeuser evaluated the studies referenced in the ACGIH®TLV® Documentation for Wood Dust and others which included potential allergenic references for wood species which may cause skin or respiratory sensitization.
 There are a limited number of studies of highly variable consistency which reference sensitization from some species of wood.
-When the total weight of evidence is considered this product is considered to be an eye, skin and repository irritant and not a respiratory or skin sensitizer according to health hazard classification criteria.
+When the total weight of evidence is considered these products are determined to be an eye, skin and repository irritant and not a respiratory or skin sensitizer according to health hazard classification criteria.